What is Opioid Addiction?

 Behavioral therapies in treating opioid addiction (Opioid treatment New Jersey)

 Cognitive-behavioral therapy seeks to help patients recognize, avoid, and cope with the situations in which they’re most likely to use drugs.

 Contingency management uses positive reinforcement such as providing rewards or privileges for remaining drug-free, for attending and participating in counseling sessions, or for taking opioid addiction treatment medications as prescribed.

 Motivational enhancement therapy uses strategies to make the most of people’s readiness to change their behavior and enter opioid addiction treatment.

-Family therapy helps people (especially young people) with drug use problems and their families, address influences on drug use patterns, and improve overall family functioning.
+Family therapy helps people (especially young people) with drug use problems and their families, addresses influences on drug use patterns, and improves overall family functioning.

 Twelve-step facilitation (TSF) is an individual therapy typically delivered in 12 weekly sessions to prepare people to engage in 12-step mutual support programs.
 12-step programs, like Narcotics Anonymous, are not medical opioid addiction treatments but provide social and complementary support to those in opioid addiction treatments.
 TSF follows the 12-step themes of acceptance, surrender, and active involvement in recovery.

 A trained addiction treatment professional is the best place to start developing an opioid addiction treatment plan for yourself or a loved one.
 They can evaluate your needs to determine if methadone or Suboxone is a good medically assisted treatment option and develop a schedule for group therapy, individual therapy, and possibly alternative therapies.
 Get started on the road to recovery at We Level Up NJ.

 Begin with a free call to an addiction & behavioral health treatment advisor.
 Learn more about our dual-diagnosis programs.
 The We Level Up treatment center network delivers recovery programs that vary by each treatment facility.
 Call to learn more.